dbt-labs/docs.getdbt.com/contributing/content-types.md

 ### Examples of cookbook recipe content

 - How to calculate annual recurring revenue (ARR) using metrics in dbt
-- How to calculate customer acquisition cost (CAC) in dbt
+- How to calculate customer acquisition cost (CAC) using metrics in dbt
 - How to track the total number of sale transactions in dbt